 90% of our PhD graduates in the last 5 years are currently in faculty or ministerial positions.

-“The graduates of our program have made substantive contributions to their academic disciplines, and they have a profound influence on the church as they shape its future pastors and leaders in their classrooms.
-As we celebrate the 75th anniversary of the doctoral program this year, we are proud to mark the accomplishments of our alumni/ae and the impact of this program in theological education.”
+“The graduates of our program have made substantive contributions to their academic disciplines, and they have a profound influence on the church as they shape its future pastors and leaders in their classrooms.”

 —M. Craig Barnes, President of Princeton Theological Seminary